OpenEvalProject/evals/manuscripts/elife-61083/v2/manuscript.md

 ![Figure 3.](https://cdn.elifesciences.org/articles/61083/elife-61083-fig3-v2.jpg)

-**Figure 3.:** A–C) Wing discs with one copy of indicated crCi alleles.ptc-lacZ (red) indicates the AP compartment boundary (yellow line) to reveal induction of the high-level Hh target gene En (green) in anterior cells at the AP border.
+**Figure 3.:** ptc-lacZ (red) indicates the AP compartment boundary (yellow line) to reveal induction of the high-level Hh target gene En (green) in anterior cells at the AP border.
 (D–F) Wing discs with anterior clones (GFP, green, yellow arrows) that have lost a second chromosome gCi transgene, leaving one copy of the indicated crCi alleles as a source of Ci.
 (D’–F’) Little (E’) or no (D’, F’) ptc-lacZ induction was observed in the clones (arrows) relative to the AP border (arrowheads).
 Scale bars are (A–F) 40 μm.
-(G–L) Wings from adult flies with the indicated ci transgenes and alleles (ci encodes a constitutive repressor).
-The spacing between veins 3 and 4 is (CeJ–L) normal for two copies of WT or S849A ci alleles and (G–I) similarly reduced for one copy of WT or S849A alleles.
+(G–L) Wings from adult flies with the indicated ci transgenes and alleles (ciCe encodes a constitutive repressor).
+The spacing between veins 3 and 4 is (J–L) normal for two copies of WT or S849A ci alleles and (G–I) similarly reduced for one copy of WT or S849A alleles.
 At least five high-quality mounted wings were examined for each genotype.
 Scale bars are (G–I) 500 μm.

-## Hh-promoted Ci-155 reduction is not eliminated by altering major Rdx/Hib-binding sites
+### Hh-promoted Ci-155 reduction is not eliminated by altering major Rdx/Hib-binding sites

 To study Hh-promoted Ci-155 reduction further we created an allele encoding a Ci variant with compromised Rdx/Hib binding.
 Rdx/Hib binds to Ci-155 through multiple sites; altering three principal binding regions (designated S3,4,5 in the cited study) through clustered point mutations rendered the altered Ci-155 (‘Ci-S3-5’) largely insensitive to Rdx/Hib in a tissue culture assay (Zhang et al., 2009).
 We found that animals expressing one copy of crCi-S3-5 (in combination with ci94) developed efficiently into adults with normally patterned wings (data not shown).
 In larval wing discs, the peak of ptc-lacZ expression was slightly elevated at the AP border compared to normal but the domain of induction of En (a high-level Hh target) was not expanded (Figure 2F; Figure 2—figure supplement 1F,I,M–O).
 The Ci-155 profile included low anterior levels, suggesting normal processing, and declined in the posterior regions of the AP border much like wild-type Ci-155, showing that Hh-stimulated Ci-155 reduction remained robust (Figure 2F; Figure 2—figure supplement 1I,L).
 The properties of Ci-S3-5 suggest that direct action of Rdx/Hib on Ci-155 does not account for a significant fraction of the reduction of Ci-155 stimulated by the highest levels of Hh signaling.
 Previous studies have not specifically tested only the direct effects of Rdx/Hib on Ci-155 in wing discs; some studies found that elimination or reduction of Rdx/Hib activity increased Ci-155 levels (Kent et al., 2006; Zhang et al., 2006), while others found no change in Ci-155 levels in the posterior half of the AP border region (Seong et al., 2010; Seong and Ishii, 2013).

-## Su(fu) is involved in Hh-promoted Ci-155 reduction at the AP border
+### Su(fu) is involved in Hh-promoted Ci-155 reduction at the AP border

 Suppressor of fused (Su(fu)) may participate in the Hh-stimulated reduction of Ci-155 at the AP border, potentially in more than one way.
 It has been found that Rdx/Hib indirectly reduces Su(fu) protein levels at the AP border (Liu et al., 2014) and it has been suggested that Su(fu) competes with Rdx/Hib for Ci-155 binding (Zhang et al., 2006).
 It has also been shown that loss of Su(fu) leads to greatly reduced Ci-155 levels, presumed to be due to enhanced degradation of Su(fu)-free Ci-155, throughout the wing disc (Ohlmeyer and Kalderon, 1998) and it has been conjectured that Hh may activate Ci-155 in part through Su(fu) dissociation from Ci-155, as suggested by studies of Gli activation (Humke et al., 2010; Lee et al., 2016; Tukachinsky et al., 2010).

 We examined Ci-155 AP border profiles for wild-type Ci and Ci-S3-5 in the absence of Su(fu).
 The two profiles were extremely similar; Ci-155 levels appeared to peak at, or very close to the AP compartment boundary, suggesting little or no Hh-stimulated loss (Figure 2—figure supplement 1J–L).
 The results are consistent with the hypothesis that Su(fu) is a key factor in the regulation of Hh-stimulated Ci-155 reduction at the AP border.
 This role of Su(fu) was apparent even in the absence of normal Rdx/Hib binding to Ci-155, suggesting that Su(fu) is not acting principally by competing with Rdx/Hib for Ci-155 binding.

-## Processing-resistant Ci variants have normal activity at the AP border
+### Processing-resistant Ci variants have normal activity at the AP border

 Remarkably, the pattern of En and ptc-lacZ induction at the AP border was normal for Ci-S849A and Ci-P(1-3)A (Figure 3A–C; Figure 2—figure supplement 1P), showing that Ci-155 processing is not essential for dose-dependent induction of these Hh target genes.
 The unchanged profile of pathway activity suggests that the profile of pathway-induced Ci-155 reduction is also likely to be the same for wild-type Ci and processing-resistant Ci variants, supporting the validity of using the latter profile to deduce the processing pattern of wild-type Ci-155 (Figure 2L).